About Metastatic Bone Disease

 If you or a loved one is suffering from metastatic bone cancer, call (310) 730-8008 to learn more and schedule an appointment today.

 Systems & Diagnosis

 People often do not experience any signs or symptoms of bone cancer, however, when they do occur, symptoms can cause:

 Additionally, high levels of calcium in the blood can induce nausea, vomiting, constipation and confusion.

-Keeping in mind these signs and symptoms could indicate another health condition, you should consult with your doctor to discuss your concerns and schedule an examination.
-Consider meeting with an expert like Dr. Allison who specializes in this type of cancer and knows the best diagnostic methods for an accurate diagnosis.
+Keeping in mind these signs and symptoms of bone cancer could indicate another health condition, you should consult with your doctor to discuss your concerns and schedule an examination.
+Consider meeting with an expert like Dr. Allison, located in Los Angeles, CA, who specializes in this type of cancer and knows the best diagnostic methods for an accurate diagnosis.
 Especially for individuals who had cancer in the past, you want to discuss your medical history and symptoms with a specialist experienced in metastatic cancers and their characteristics.

 Treatment of metastatic bone disease is aimed toward alleviating pain, restoring function, and preventing disability.
 Though there is no cure for metastatic bone cancer yet, current advanced diagnostic and treatment regimens extend life – in some cases fulfilling a patient’s normal life span.
 The attitude has changed to living with disease rather than dying from it.

 Treatment should be performed with potential longevity in mind, and may include chemotherapy, surgery, and radiation – either alone or in combination.

 Radiation therapy is a relatively non-invasive, effective means to treat metastatic cancers.
 Areas that are painful or symptomatic can sometimes be controlled with radiation alone.
 Areas that have been treated surgically are also usually supplemented with radiation.
 Doses are usually lower than doses for other primary tumors and side effects are less severe.